 The Check-in assessment package is supported with resources and professional learning to assist schools to administer the assessments, analyse assessment feedback and plan for teaching.
 This will include:

-- a range of online professional learning, available late Term 3 and throughout the assessment
+- a range of online professional learning

 - a user-guide for school Check-in assessment coordinators and supervisors, containing information and instructions on how to prepare for and administer the assessment